 Start on Time, Every Time

-A timely meeting is an effective meeting, and starting as planned is an important meeting rule.
+A timely meeting is an effective team meeting, and starting as planned is an important meeting rule.
 This sets the correct example for how things should be done across the company and shows that you value team members’ time.
 The same is true for latecomers – starting on time will show that things won’t be bottlenecked by an individual.

 What’s more, a meeting that starts on time is more likely to end on time, which helps with an entire day’s scheduling.
 As mentioned, the agenda should outline and estimate how much time each point will take, so starting late will throw this off.
-When beginning the meetings, the organizer or chair should present the agenda so all participants get a chance to align on upcoming topics and a refresh of major topics.
+When beginning the meeting, the organizer or chair should present the agenda so all participants get a chance to align on upcoming topics and a refresh of major topics.

 Set Ground Rules for Meetings

 Ground rules are imperative for effective meetings and they should be established far in advance.
 Just as you will develop brand guidelines, you should have some guiding principles for company operations as well.
 Part of these will be your meeting ground rules, which remain the same for practically all meetings.